todogroup/ospology/ospology-live/framework.md

 ### The workshop framework

-In a nutshell, the framework defines the following workshop:
+In a nutshell, the framework defines the following small-scale conference:

 - Follows an unconference style meaning it's a participants-driven meeting
 - Aim is to share openly and learn from each other under Chatham house rule and connect OSPOs with various open source communities involved in the open source activities that matter to them (e.g. os policies, tooling, standards, and community building)